 And to avoid getting into this position, you should do your homework about your CIA exam prep options by reading my CIA review course analyses, exploring the free trials, and getting a personalized CIA course recommendation if necessary.

-The last thing you need to do to pass Part 1 on your first try is add a few more things to your exam to-do list.
-You can check off learning about the exam basics, difficulty, and pitfalls, but now you need to incorporate these steps into your CIA study tactics.
+The last thing you need to do to pass Part 1 on your first try is adding a few more things to your exam to-do list.
+You can check off learning about the exam basics, difficulty, and pitfalls, but now you must incorporate these steps into your CIA study tactics.
 Then, you’ll have every opportunity to reach CIA exam success.

 The benefits of the CIA certification may have convinced you to start the CIA process, but now that you’re looking at suggestions to spend hundreds of hours studying, your motivation is waning.
 These feelings are understandable, but you can’t let them overwhelm you.

 If you want to take advantage of all the ways the CIA can help you make a better life for yourself, then you’ve got to maintain your resolve when faced with such an arduous task as passing the CIA exam.

 Consequently, doing so will require you to abstain from enjoying some unnecessary pleasures for a time.
 To experience the privilege of passing CIA exam Part 1 the first time, you must be responsible enough to turn off the TV, leave the social media sites, and turn your phone on silent for a few hours at a time every day.
 You may also need to decline an invitation to an event or gathering every once in a while.